 - Retinoid dermatitis is a subtle irritation that develops in the first weeks to months of initiating a retinoid product into your skin care routine.

 - This dermatitis makes your skin more porous.
-If you apply an irritating product (such as an AHA, BHA, vitamin C, acne products, harsh soap etc.) it will get into your skin more to sting and irritate.
-This additional irritation may make it harder to get through the retinoid break-in phase.
+If you apply an irritating product (such as an AHA, BHA, vitamin C, acne product and/or harsh soap) it will get into your skin more readily to sting and irritate.
+This additional irritation will make it harder to get through the retinoid break-in phase.

-When I start someone on a retinoid product, I always recommend they use only trusted non-irritating cleanser on their skin.
+When I start someone on a retinoid product, I always recommend they use only a trusted non-irritating cleanser on their skin.
 My favorite is my Extremely Gentle Foaming Facial Cleanser.
-This is the only cleanser I use on my facial skin.
+This is the main cleanser that I use on my facial skin.
 It is a pH balanced, sulfate-free cleanser ideal for sensitive skin - like mine.